Hanna Veres: Legacy

-Veres' works are held in the National Museum Taras Shevchenko, Shevchenko National Reserve in Kaniv, and the National Folk Decorative Art Museum, as well as in other locations.
+Veres' works are held in the Taras Shevchenko National Museum, Shevchenko National Reserve in Kaniv, and the National Folk Decorative Art Museum, as well as in other locations.

+Loss of works

-According to early reports, on 27 February 2022, works by Veres were among those destroyed when the Ivankiv Historical and Local History Museum was burned down during the Battle of Ivankiv, a military engagement during the 2022 Russian invasion of Ukraine.
+According to early reports, on 27 February 2022, works by Veres were among those destroyed when the Ivankiv Historical and Local History Museum was burned down during the Russian invasion of Ukraine.
 Other works destroyed alongside included paintings by Maria Prymachenko.